Common issues with Windows Group Policy

 Slow policy refresh

-Symptom: Changes to a GPO take ages to reach clients.
+Changes to a GPO can take a long time to reach clients.

 - Replication latency between domain controllers.

-- Client background refresh interval is long or clients are offline.
+- The client background refresh interval is long, or the client is offline.

 - Large GPOs with many preferences or scripts slow processing.